-One of Cantabria’s most dreamy villages, Potes invites you to slow down and step back in time.
-Set against a backdrop of verdant mountains, with the soundtrack of the river running through, you get a real mix of nature and civilisation.
+One of Cantabria’s most dreamy villages, tucked away Potes is the perfect example of hidden Spain.
+Here, you’ll be invited to slow down and step back in time.
+Set against a backdrop of verdant mountains, with the soundtrack of the river running through, you get a real mix of old and new, nature and urban.

 Cabrales, and the hidden cheese caves

 When you think of going off the beaten path in Spain, do you imagine yourself in a damp cave eating a rather intense cheese?
 Well, in Cabrales, set amongst the mountains of the Asturias region, that is precisely what awaits.